RGBCube/JsonWrapper/README.md

-# 🈷️ ClutterDB
+# 🈷️ JSONx
-Extremely simple JSON database which behaves like a dict.
+Easy JSON wrapper packed with features.

 This was made for small discord bots, for big bots you should not use this database.
 # 📥 Usage
-Clone [this](https://github.com/Clutter-Cluster/ClutterDB/blob/main/db.py) file into your project folder.
+Clone [this](https://github.com/RGBCube/JSONx/blob/main/db.py) file into your project folder.

-Add `from db import CluttterDB` to the top of your project.
+Add `from db import JSONx` to the top of your project.
 # 📄 Docs
 ## `db.set(key: str, value, *, pathmagic="")`
 Sets the key to the value in the JSON.